I’m sure you’ve seen the stories in the news...

 Unfortunately these aren’t uncommon occurrences… there are new cases every year.

-Fortunately, when you need a field expedient way during an outage to create light, provide heat, and even perform improvised cooking, you can convert many common household items into field expedient candles.
+Fortunately, when you need a field expedient way during an outage to create light, provide heat, and even perform improvised cooking, you can convert many common household items into diy emergency candles.

-Pay close attention, in this article I’ll show you 5 different ways you can create improvised emergency candles.
+Pay close attention, in this article I’ll show you 5 different ways you can create an improvised homemade candle.

 You’ll learn exactly what steps to take so you’re ready if you need to create light, heat, or even a quick cooking setup.